 - Coconut milk.
 Coconut milk is high in fiber and low in calories.

 You should probably also avoid dieting alone.
+Find yourself good motivation to stick to your diet.
 Research shows that people are more likely to stick with a diet when they’re accountable to someone else.
 If you have a friend or partner who’s on the same weight-loss path as you, it can be easier to stick with it.

-If you’re like us, you’re tired of wasting your time and money on diets that don’t work.
+Or if you’re like us, you’re tired of wasting your time and money on diets that don’t work.
+Check out the The Habits-based Approach For Lasting Weight Loss

 Imagine an alternative to restrictive dieting.